 If the parity detection is performed on the probe system, then the parity operator becomes $\Pi=\Pi_P=(-1)^{j-J_z}$, by which the extractable information varies with the joint-evolution time $t_2$.

-In the case of $t_2=0$, the output state in Eq.~(\ref{output state}) shows that the two subsystems are separable and the probe system is at a GHZ-like state.
+In the case of $t_2=0$, the output state is the same as Eq.~(\ref{output state}), which indicates that the two subsystems are uncorrelated and the probe system is at a GHZ-type state.
 Consequently, one can obtain the output signal

 where the parameter $\phi$ is given by Eq.~(\ref{parameter phi}).
 Substituting Eq.~(\ref{signal probe zero}) to Eq.~(\ref{phase sensitivity}), we have

 Similar to Sec.~\ref{detection on the qubit}, one can obtain the minimum value of the phase sensitivity